-Students can enroll in an optional three-week-long Danish-language course that is given the first three weeks of August.
+Students can enroll in an optional three-week-long Danishlanguage course that is given the first three weeks of August.
 There is no charge for this course.
 The course is not required.

 A minimum 3.0 GPA is required to apply.
-Eligible sophomores and juniors should apply by February 1 for the fall semester at KU or DTU.
+Eligible sophomores and juniors should apply by the January deadline for the fall semester at KU or DTU.